mekomsolutions/openmrs-module-initializer/README.md

 Each domain-specific subfolder contains the metadata and configuration information that is relevant to the subfolder's domain.
 Although several file types are supported for providing metadata, CSV files are the preferred format and all domain should aim at being covered through parsing CSV files.

 ### Objectives
-* This module allows to preload an OpenMRS installation with **maintained and versioned data and metadata**.
+* This module allows to preload an OpenMRS installation with **maintained and versioned metadata**.
+* CSV files are the preferred format, however a number of metadata domains rely on other file formats.
+See the list [below](#supported-domains-and-default-loading-order) for details.
-* Initializer processes **CSV files** upon startup.
+* Initializer processes all configuration files upon starting up.
+* Initializer produces a checksum file for each processed file.
+A file will never be processed again until its checksum has changed.
-* Each line of those CSV files represents an **OpenMRS object to be created or edited**.
+* Each line of those CSV files represents an **OpenMRS object to be created, edited or retired**.

-Even though using CSV files is the preferred approach, some data or metadata domains rely on other file formats to be imported.
-You will encounter those other formats in the list below.
+* Each line of those CSV files follows the WYSIWYG principle.

-### Supported domains and loading order
+### Supported domains and default loading order
 We suggest to go through the following before looking at specific import domains:
 * [Conventions for CSV files](readme/csv_conventions.md)